ReenaGo/markdown-parser/README.md

 ## Limitations
 This implementation will not recognize a line if it begins with an indentation.
-This implmentation is limited to only one a tag per line
+This implmentation is limited to only one 'a' tag per line

 Thank you ;)